-The table below includes the key public sector aggregates for the June quarter 2016 which will be included in the Australian National Accounts: National Income, Expenditure and Product (cat. no. 5206.0).
-The key figures shown include Government Final Consumption Expenditure for general government and Gross Fixed Capital Formation for general government and public corporations, seasonally adjusted in current prices and chain volume terms.
+The table below includes the key public sector aggregates for the June quarter 2019 which will be included in the Australian National Accounts: National Income, Expenditure and Product (cat. no. 5206.0).
+The key figures shown include Government Final Consumption Expenditure for total general government and Gross Fixed Capital Formation for total general government and total public corporations, seasonally adjusted in current prices and chain volume terms.

 This release presents quarterly government finance statistics on an accrual accounting basis.
-All tables are presented in GFS operating statement format and are for the general government sector, with the exception of Table 2 which presents data for the public non-financial corporations sector.
+All tables presented are for the general government sector, with the exception of Table 2 which presents data for the public non-financial corporations sector.

 Detailed quarterly GFS are released for the current financial year only, other than in the September quarter, when the quarters of the previous financial year are presented.
 Users requiring data for earlier periods should consult the annual publication Government Finance Statistics, Australia (cat. no. 5512.0).
-The latest issue (2014-15) was released on 26 April 2016.
-Final annual GFS results for 2015-16 are scheduled for release by the ABS in April 2017.
+The latest issue (2017-18) was released on 29 April 2019.

 RELEASE OF QUARTERLY GFS THIS ISSUE

 Government Finance Statistics are part of the broader suite of macroeconomic accounts produced by the ABS.
 They share their basic concepts with the National Accounts and Balance of Payments.
 The conceptual framework is agreed internationally and published by the International Monetary Fund.
 Macroeconomic statistics are compiled to enable macroeconomic analysis and the standards may differ from accounting standards in some regards.

 Updates to datacube presentation next quarter

 The upcoming September quarter release will contain the following updates: